collective/plone.app.imagecropping/README.rst

 There is a view @@croppingeditor available for every content type implementing ``IImageCropping`` via an object action.

-The Interface is implemented by default for ATImage XXX and plone.app.contenttypes image.
+The Interface is implemented by default for ATImage and plone.app.contenttypes image.

 The view shows a dropdown for all available image scales.